The countryside's tasty hidden treasures

 It is said that Estonia is a small country with a big heart.
 When looking at the diversity of Estonia's regional cuisines, perhaps we should say it's a small country with a large stomach, as well!
 There are hidden treats to be found outside the major cities for visitors willing to venture off the beaten path.

-However, they may not stay secret for long.
-Estonia is the first Baltic country to be featured in the world-renowned MICHELIN Guide, and undercover inspectors are making the rounds as you read this!
-Get a head start and see for yourself what the countryside has to offer.
+However, they may not stay secret for long, as Estonia is the first Baltic country to be featured in the world-renowned MICHELIN Guide.
+See for yourself what the countryside has to offer.

-When heading to the far corner of southeastern Estonia to the home of the Setos, you'll have the chance to savour some delicious sõir, a fortified cheese flavoured with poppy seeds and served with a side of honey and jam.
-Located nearby Lake Peipsi, you will find it difficult to pass up on the smoked freshwater fish.
+When heading to the far corner of southeastern Estonia to the home of the Setos, you'll have the chance to savor some delicious sõir, a fortified cheese flavored with poppy seeds and served with a side of honey and jam.
+Located near Lake Peipsi, you will find it difficult to pass up on the smoked freshwater fish.
 If that didn't get your mouth watering, then think of the warm potato pastries straight out of the oven to be enjoyed while looking out over old-fashioned cottages and green fields.
+Setomaa's Cafe Day is the perfect chance to try a variety of these typical Seto dishes straight from the kitchens of the area's best home cooks.
+Otherwise, you can tuck in at two local favorites, Café Tsäimaja or Cafe Taarka Tarõ.
+You can even try your hand at making traditional Seto food at a Seto cuisine workshop in Tallinn's Open Air Museum.

 Gourmet restaurants in the countryside

-For barn-turned-restaurants and other fine dining spots in the countryside, look up Tammuri and Ööbiku cottages, Kaheksa Jalga at Kõue Mansion, and Luscher & Matiesen Muhu Winehouse, a must-visit for any true foodie.
+For barn-turned-restaurants and other fine dining spots in the countryside, look up Tammuri and Ööbiku cottages and Luscher & Matiesen Muhu Winehouse, a must-visit for any true foodie.

 For a true five-star experience, stop by Pädaste Manor on Muhu Island before you head over to the foodie haven of Saaremaa.
 The manor's restaurant, Alexander, offers Nordic Island cuisine inspired by the cooking traditions of Muhu and the surrounding coastal areas.
 White Guide Nordic ranks Restaurant Alexander as one of the top five restaurants in Estonia.